juniorsundarCasual/TGT/vault/volume-3.chapter-196.md

 Guy produced another stack of papers, much thicker than the proposal, and plopped them in front of Karmin.
 As he read them, Karmin's expression turned complicated, not because he had issue with the contents, but rather the content was extremely thorough and tackled every question he could think of.

-"The Burning Forge will be responsible for manufacturing and distribution.
-The Burning Forge will also act as the point of sales for the first ten years following the validation of this contract.
-Clients may place orders from any Burning Forge outlet.
-Verum Trading Company will be responsible for marketing, sales, design and development, and the products will be owned, on paper, by the company."
+"The Burning Forge will be the sole for manufacturer for Verum Trading Company's products for the duration of ten years following the validation of this contract.
+However, the patents and rights for the products will be fully owned by Verum Trading Company.
+The Burning Forge may not sell or distribute products owned by Verum Trading Company to external parties."

 "..."